Adult Glioma: Grading and Treatment

 Glioma Grading and Classification

-While most cancers are staged, adult gliomas are “graded."
-There are 4 grades of brain tumors: I, II, III, and IV.
-I and II are called low grade.
+While most cancers are staged, adult gliomas are graded.
+There are 4 grades of brain tumors: I (one), II (two), III (three), and IV (four).
+Grades I and II are called low grade.
 Grades III and IV are high grade.
-The grade of a tumor is determined by how much and how fast it may grow.
+The grade of a tumor is determined by how much and how fast the glioma may grow.

 • Grade I are slow growing and the cells almost look normal under a microscope.